stephenhouser/stephenhouser.github.io/_posts/development/2016-08-18-contributing-code.md

 Then when you start your own project, use your style, ask for contributors to do the same.
 And ask them all to have fun in that hyper-focused zone of writing solid code.

+UPDATE 2016/08/29: I found a nice post in my news feed this morning, [45 GitHub Issues Dos and Dont's][https://hackernoon.com/45-github-issues-dos-and-donts-dfec9ab4b612#.pdw2ovmea] by Jason Chen that seems quite appropriate to my own post.
+It's got some great things to be aware of.